JimineySchnicket/Motherload/README.md

 # Motherload

-HTML files and other stuff
+## Using this as storage for HTML files and other bypassing methods I've collected overtime...